kreauniv/comp308/_sources/fun-in-piclang.rst.txt

     feature of the language (Racket, not PicLang) that we haven't used so far?

-.. note:: An extension to the question in :ref:`Stacks and scope` -- we got an additional super power appart from ordinary functions with the approach to :rkt:`FunC` and :rkt:`ApplyC` and :rkt:`IdC` above.
+.. note:: An extension to the question in :doc:`stacks-and-scope` -- we got an additional super power appart from ordinary functions with the approach to :rkt:`FunC` and :rkt:`ApplyC` and :rkt:`IdC` above.
 Can you recognize it?
    You're so familiar with it by now it probably slipped past you without your